 ITS measures were tested for concrete application cases implemented in three European cities.
 The starting point for these investigations was real-world data collected using floating cars.
 To enable a reliable prognosis of future developments in the course of scenarios the project has covered a large number of current and near-future vehicle technologies such as hybrid, plugin hybrids and electric vehicles.

 ICT-Emissions methodology handbook

 "The wise way to cut down on CO2" handbook gives an exhaustive overview of the ICT-Emissions methodology to gauge the real impact of Information and Communication Technologies (ICT) on CO2 emissions and fuel consumption of current and future vehicle fleets.

-The handbook presents results from real-world scenarios and explains what these measure are really worth, how to combine them to maximize their benefits or to evaluate and integrate future ones in a city transport systems.
+The handbook presents results from real-world scenarios and explains what these measures are worth, and how to combine them to maximize their benefits or to evaluate and integrate future ones into a city's transport systems.

 Target groups: local authorities, automotive industry, OEMs.

 - Modeling different penetration rates of eco-driving in urban areas: Impacts on traffic flow and emissions

 - Managing Traffic Flows for Cleaner Cities: The Role of Green Navigation Systems

 - Using Floating Car Data to Analyse the Effects of ITS Measures and Eco-Driving